neural-computing/INM427-neural-computing-coursework/report/report.md

 | Non-Phishing | SVM   | 0.846      | 0.534  | 0.655    |
 | Unknown      | FNN   | 0.883      | 0.892  | 0.887    |
 | Unknown      | SVM   | 0.874      | 0.909  | 0.891    |
+Table: Class Specific Precision, Recall and F1-Scores.
+These were calculated assuming by picking each class inturn to be the positive class and assuming that the other classes represent negative samples

 From the table above, both models achieve similar F1-scores when classifying examples as "phishy" however the SVM classifier achieved a recall 1.6% higher with respect to this class suggesting that the model has a greater sensitivity when identifying phishing websites.
 On the other hand, the SVM model has a significantly lower F1-Score with respect to the "Non-Phishing" class.
 This is due to it only achiving a recall of 0.534 for this class and this is the man discrepancy between the two results.
 Finally we can see that again there is little difference between the F1-Scores achieved against the "Unknown" class suggesting that neither model is more preferable here.